hashicorp/terraform-provider-google/website/docs/r/database_migration_service_connection_profile.html.markdown

 * `cloud_sql_id` -
   (Optional)
   If the source is a Cloud SQL database, use this field to provide the Cloud SQL instance ID of the source.

+* `alloydb_cluster_id` -
+  (Optional)
+  If the connected database is an AlloyDB instance, use this field to provide the AlloyDB cluster ID.

 * `network_architecture` -
   (Output)